GatorEducator/GatorMiner/docs/y_howItWorks.md

 ## Document similarity

 TfidfVectorizer from the sklearn.feature_extraction.text class is used to convert raw documents to a matrix of TF-IDF features.
 TF-IDF evaluates how relevant a word is in a document in relation to a variety of documents.
-This is calculated by multipliying the number of times a word appears in a document with the inverse document frequency.
+This is calculated by multpliying the number of times a word appears in a document with the inverse document frequency.

 Numpy.dot is used to find the dot product of two arrays.
 NumPy is a library that is helpful when analyzing large and complex arrays and matrices.
 It can also perform mathematical functions on these arrays.